-The prohibitions and obligations laid down in the regulation would apply only to the largest companies that provide ‘core platform services’, as defined in the regulation, in the EU and that have specifically been designated as gatekeepers under the regulation.
-Core platform services include, for example, search engines, operating systems, social networking services, video sharing platform services, number-independent interpersonal communications services, web browsers, virtual assistants, cloud services, advertising services and various online intermediation services.
+The prohibitions and obligations laid down in the regulation would apply only to the largest companies that provide the core platform services in the EU as defined in the regulation and that have specifically been named gatekeepers under the regulation.
+Core platform services include search engines, operating systems, social networking services, video sharing platform services, number-independent interpersonal communications services, web browsers, virtual assistants, cloud services, advertising services and various online intermediation services, such as marketplaces.

 Companies providing core platform services could be designated as gatekeepers if they

 - have a significant impact on the internal market,

 - offer a core platform service that serves as an important gateway for business users to reach end users, and

 - enjoy, or are expected to enjoy, an entrenched and durable position in the market.

 The regulation defines thresholds, based on which companies would be presumed to be gatekeepers.
 A company must have had an annual turnover of at least EUR 7.5 billion over the past three years within the European Union, or have a market valuation of at least EUR 75 billion.

 In addition, the company must have at least 45 million end users per month and at least 10,000 business users established in the EU.
 The company must provide one or more core platform services in at least three EU Member States.

 However, companies may seek to rebut such presumptions.

 Obligations of a gatekeeper